Wajib-Chy/AIUB-java/README.md

 # AIUB-java
-This is a repo to practice and store my university java course
+This is a repo to practice and store my university java course. xzc